-Creates a chart of a specified range of data and inserts the chart at the x and y position of the current worksheet with the desired height and width.
+This API creates a chart of a specified range of data and inserts the chart at the x and y position of the current worksheet with the desired height and width.

-FUNCTION InsertChart(xpos BINARY_INTEGER, ypos BINARY_INTEGER, width BINARY INTEGER, height BINARY INTEGER, range VARCHAR2, type VARCHAR2) RETURN BINARY INTEGER;
+FUNCTION InsertChart(xpos BINARY\INTEGER, ypos BINARY\INTEGER, width BINARY\ INTEGER, height BINARY\INTEGER, range VARCHAR2, type VARCHAR2) RETURN BINARY\ INTEGER;

 Where Is

-xpos the x position in the current worksheet where the chart should be inserted.
+xpos the x position in the current worksheet where the chart should be inserted

-ypos the y position in the current worksheet where the chart should be inserted.
+ypos the y position in the current worksheet where the chart should be inserted

-width the width of the chart.
+width the width of the chart

-height the height of the chart.
+height the height of the chart

-range the range of cells to be graphed.
+range the range of cells to be graphed

-type the datatype of the data to be graphed.
+type the datatype of the data to be graphed

-This procedure returns a 0 when successful or a nonzero HRESULT when an error occurs.
+This procedure returns 0 when successful, or a nonzero value for HRESULT when an error occurs.